 The on-site hotel restaurant is also lovely, with generous breakfast service and a cocktail bar right on the beach.
 (And like all Tulum beach bars, they make great mocktails, too.)

-Because it’s also relatively affordable compared to other Tulum hotels, Alma Tulum tends to attract young adults seeking rest and relaxation.
+Because it’s also relatively affordable compared to other Tulum hotels, Alma Tulum tends to attract young adults.
 (Rather than, say, families or rowdy college kids.)
 Stay here if you want the quintessential Tulum experience without breaking the bank!

 Hotel Esencia ($$$)